dennisppaul/algorithmic-cliches/README.md

 # algorithmic clichés

-this repository contains a collection of *algorithmic clichés* and examples.
+*algorithmic clichés* are a collection of *algorithmic clichés* and examples.

 suggestions for *algorithmic clichés* can be contributed via [issues tracking](https://github.com/dennisppaul/algorithmic-cliches/issues) and will be reviewed by the *Cliche Review Board* (CRB).